Anoerak/Proust_Sebastien_P5_13092023/readme.md

 4. Import the `src/lib/database/myblog.sql` file in your database.
 5. Run `php -S localhost:8000` to start the server.

+## Usage

+1. Go to `http://localhost:8000/` to access the website.
+2. Go to `http://localhost:8080/index.php?page=login` to access the login panel.
+3. To connect as an admin, use the following credentials:

+-   `Username`: admin
+-   `Password`: #123Azerty

+4. To connect as a user, use the following credentials:

+-   `Username`: user
+-   `Password`: #123Azerty

 ## Features

 -   [x] Home